1972 Democratic Party presidential primaries: Nixon administration and 1970 midterm elections

 As 1972 approached, President Richard Nixon faced uncertain re-election prospects.
 Nixon had been elected on a platform to end American involvement in Vietnam, but his strategy of gradual "Vietnamization" had proceeded more slowly than planned.
 The Paris Peace Talks had bogged down, dimming hopes for a negotiated settlement to the war.
 In fact, Nixon had widened the conflict by invading Cambodia in 1970, a move that ignited criticism in the press and Congress and widespread disorder on college campuses, including the Kent State shootings in May 1970.

 On the domestic front, a sharp recession had shaken investor confidence, and Nixon's plan to control inflation with wage and price controls had failed to meet its objective.
 The administration's attempt to steer a middle course on desegregation busing and affirmative action had displeased liberals and conservatives alike.

-In the 1970 elections, Democrats gained a dozen seats in the House, although their Senate majority was slightly reduced by three seats.
+In the 1970 midterm elections, Democrats gained a dozen seats in the House, although their Senate majority was reduced by three seats.
 Their main success was not in Congress, however, but the states.
 Eleven different Democratic governors were elected to seats held by Republicans and not a single incumbent Democrat lost re-election.

 Pre-primary maneuvering

 Given Nixon's apparent weakness and the novel use of the primary system, a large field of credible Democratic challengers emerged.
+14 Democrats sought their party's nomination the largest field of candidates until it was surpassed by 16 candidates in the 2016 Republican presidential primaries and then 29 candidates in the 2020 Democratic presidential primaries.

-Early speculation surrounded Senator Ted Kennedy, the brother of the late President and Senator who had contested the 1968 nomination.
+Early speculation surrounded Senator Ted Kennedy, the brother of the late Senator Robert F. Kennedy who had contested the 1968 nomination.
 He ruled himself out early in 1971, but nevertheless continued to lead in opinion polling.
 In the event of a brokered convention, some believed Kennedy could emerge as the consensus nominee.
 Kennedy supporters took key positions on a number of presidential campaigns, strengthening his odds of gaining the candidates' support in the event they could not secure the required delegates.

-With Kennedy out, the establishment favorite for the Democratic nomination was Ed Muskie, a moderate Senator who had acquitted himself well as Humphrey's running mate in 1968.
+With Kennedy out, the establishment favorite for the Democratic nomination was Edmund Muskie, a moderate senator who had acquitted himself well as Humphrey's running mate in 1968.
 In August 1971 polling amid a growing economic crisis, Muskie led Nixon.

-U.S. Representative Shirley Chisholm from Queens announced her candidacy in January 1972, making her the first black candidate to contest a major party's nomination for President.
+U.S. Representative Shirley Chisholm from Queens, New York, announced her candidacy in January 1972, making her the first black candidate to contest a major party's nomination for president.
 Chisholm was also the first woman to run for the Democratic presidential nomination; she was later joined by Patsy Mink of Hawaii.